simonbucko/subscribe_client/README.md

 ## About

 This full-stack MERN project with Stripe implementation, that allows users to create accounts, and start reading articles.
-THE PROJECT PURPOSE IS TO DEMONSTRATE MERN The user can choose between 3 subscription planThe project implements Stripe as payment gateway for users to
+This repo is just used for frontend part.
+Backend part is hosted [in this repo]().
+THE PROJECT'S PURPOSE IS TO DEMONSTRATE MERN STACK WITH STRIPE IMPLEMENTATION.
+BUYING ARTICLES IS ON USER'S OWN RESPONSIBILITY!
+The user can choose between 3 subscription plans: Basic, Standard, Premium.

 ## Used stack

--React
--Typescript
+- React
+- Typescript
+- NodeJS
+- Express
+- MongoDB
+- STRIPE

+## Testing

+If you would like to test the application's flow, use following credit card information:

+- Credit Card Nr.: 4242 4242 4242 4242
+- Exp.
+Date: 02/22
--
+- Check Nr.: 222

 ## Available Scripts